De Bortoli Wines: Wineries and vineyards

 The company has vineyards in the same regions as its wineries, along with the King Valley in Victoria.

 Winemaking

-The winemaking team is overseen by third generation winemaker Darren De Bortoli and his brother-in-law Steve Webber.
+The winemaking team is overseen by third-generation winemaker Darren De Bortoli and his brother-in-law Steve Webber.
 In the early 1980s, Darren De Bortoli created the Noble One Botrytis Semillon.
-Steve Webber established the company's premium Yarra Valley winery in the early 1990s and is also responsible for overseeing the company's King Valley vineyards and Hunter Valley winery and vineyards.
+Leanne De Bortoli and her husband, Steve Webber, established the company's Yarra Valley winery and restaurant complex in the late 1980s, with Steve Webber also responsible for overseeing the Yarra Valley winery and vineyards.

-The company quotes its philosophy as, "great wine begins in the vineyard", and that the winemaker should use minimal handling and interference in the winemaking process.
-They also state that wine should have a sense of regionality and be an expression of the soil in which it is grown.